jeet1248/CS_203_Assignment_3/README.md

 - **Cohen's Kappa Score for NLP Dataset:** **0.784**

 **Interpretation:**
 A Kappa score of **0.784** indicates good agreement between the two annotators on the NLP task, a positive indicator of reasonable consistency in the POS tagging annotations.
+The disagreement could be due to bias, basic human mistakes or interpretation errors, and ambiguity in understanding.

 #### Fleiss' Kappa (CV Dataset):
 For the CV dataset, we used Fleiss' Kappa, which is used to calculate agreement among three or more annotators.
 We used the annotations from our team and a third set of annotations from a different team member.